-Asthma is a serious, sometimes life-threatening chronic respiratory disease that affects the quality of life for almost 25 million Americans, including an estimated seven-million children.
-Although there is no cure for asthma yet, the condition can be controlled through medical treatment and careful management of environmental triggers, including household allergens and irritants.
+Asthma is a serious, sometimes life-threatening chronic respiratory disease that affects the quality of life for almost 25 million Americans, including an estimated seven million children.
+Although there is no cure for asthma yet, the condition can be controlled through medical treatment and careful management of indoor air and environmental triggers, including household allergens and irritants.

 Secondhand Tobacco Smoke

 - Do not allow smoking of any kind indoors.

 - If smoking is occurring outdoors near the house, make sure it is well away from open windows, ducts, and vents.